LucasJMO/E6Plus/classes/Druid.md

 Druidic has its own alphabet.

-**Metamagician**: Once per day per two class levels a Druid can apply one of Empower Spell, Enlarge Spell, Extend Spell, Heighten Spell, Maximize Spell, Quicken Spell, Silent Spell, or Widen Spell to a spell he casts without increasing the spell's level.
+**Metamagician**: Once per day per two class levels a Druid can apply one of Empower Spell, Enlarge Spell, Extend Spell, Heighten Spell, Maximize Spell, Quicken Spell, Sculpt Spell, Silent Spell, or Widen Spell to a spell he casts without increasing the spell's level.

 **Nature Sense**(Ex): A Druid gains a +2 bonus on Knowledge (nature) and Survival checks.